Suunto's D6i NOVO and D6i Zulu - 5 Dive Modes including Free Diving

 The Suunto D6i Novo makes it very easy to plan for dives with no decompression stops.
 If you want to dive without deco stops, use the PLAN NoDeco function.
 After entering the dive depth of the dive, the D6i makes the calculations needed to avoid the extra stop.

-All dive history from the previous 4 days, and calculated residual nitrogen are taken into account.
+All your dive history from the previous 4 days and calculated residual nitrogen, are taken into account.

 A critical part of most diving plans is the Safety Stops.
 These are widely considered good diving practice.